 How Do Cockroaches Get Inside Your House?

 When you find a cockroach in your house, you may wonder why they chose your house or how they got in.
-Remember that even the cleanest home may become infected if roaches locate food, drink, or proper shelter.
+Even the cleanest home may become infected if roaches locate food, drink, or proper shelter.
 Cockroaches are capable of locating the tiniest gaps and holes to squeeze through if they want to get in.
 Cockroaches can enter your house in a variety of ways, including:

-Some species have been known to hitch a trip in grocery bags, cardboard boxes, luggage, and furniture.
 Always check these containers since you might unknowingly carry a pregnant cockroach (or an egg case) home in a supermarket bag or cardboard box.
 Before putting food away, inspect it for roaches, and keep your grocery bags outdoors.
 Cockroaches are less likely to enter your home if you use your own recyclable bags.

 Pipes and plumbing

-They may also enter a home via the plumbing system.
+Cockroaches may also enter a home via the plumbing system.
 They move from one apartment to the next by passing via a shared wall’s plumbing and other utility lines.
 Some cockroach species enter homes through sewage pipes and emerge into living rooms through floor drains.

 Sewers and drains